+Reading

+Listening

+Being responsible

+Prioritizing

-Reading Listening Being responsible Prioritizing Working on a team Communicating Problem Solving
+Working on a team

+Communicating

+Problem Solving

 In the Expedition Center Program, students will have to use many different skills to complete a successful mission.
 These skills are an important part of getting the job done.
 Everyone will have jobs to do during the Mission as astronauts, but they also have real life jobs - being students.
 By developing skills in this simulated activity, we can promote using the same skills to be a successful student.
 During the "Mission Briefing", two goals are set: 1) Land on Mars and 2) Complete assigned work.
 Each student also has goals at school - improved grades, achieve all A's, pass standardized tests, etc. The same skills used to meet the mission goals will also help students meet their goals at school.
-The following explanation of skills compares the importance of each during the Mission.
+The following explanation of skills compares the importance of each during the Expedition Mission and at school.
+Teachers should watch for these skills being used during the Mission.
 After your day in the Expedition Center, the field trip can be used to remind students of the importance of using these skills to achieve their goals.